Chair: Phil Francis

 Steve Pittleman: Web Administration

 Steve oversees the management and operation of the Coalition website.
 Steve started his career with the National Park Service in June 1979 as a Seasonal Park Technician at the C&O Canal and retired over 35 years later as a Supervisory Information Technology Specialist.
-The first half of his career, Steve served as a supervisory park ranger for law enforcement/ emergency services in a variety of parks including the C&O Canal, Gettysburg, and Great Falls Park Virginia.
+In the first half of his career, Steve served as a supervisory park ranger for law enforcement/ emergency services in a variety of parks including the C&O Canal, Gettysburg, and Great Falls Park Virginia.
 The latter half of his career was spent in management positions, including serving as the Briefing Coordinator for Director Kennedy, a founding member of the nps.gov Web development and operations team, I.T.
 Division Chief at the Harpers Ferry Center and WASO Program Manager for the NPS Wide Area Network operation.
 Steve retired in 2014.